ejvincent/ejvincent.github.io/home/kitchen/induction_range.md

 https://products.geappliances.com/appliance/gea-category/ranges?COOKTOP+TYPE=Induction

-GE is now owned by a Chinese company, and I see a consistent theme of dates design (other than maybe their cafe line) + not so good reliability.
+GE is now owned by a Chinese company, and I see a consistent theme of dated design (other than maybe their cafe line) + not so good reliability.
 I think this brand is a pass for me.

 ### KitchenAid